nkrusch/recontext/notes/dig.md

 * SymInfer takes input is a program in C, Java, or Java bytecode, marked with target locations.
   It returns invariants found at those locations [@4]
 * The Instrumentation step may be specific to SymInfer?
+* Without symbolic states:
+  - CEGIR inference should not iterate?
-* Inequality invariants may not be inferrable without Symbolic states?
+  - Inequality invariants may not be inferrable?

 -------------